 Programs for Kids

-Summer Reading Club sign ups have begun!
-Stop in to the Chester County Library to pick up your materials.
+Summer Reading Club is complete for 2017.
+Stop in to the Chester County Library with your completed calendar by September 10th to pick up your medal.

 Build It! - Constructive Play Programs for Preschool Children (3 1/2 - 6 years old)

 Why blocks?
 Blocks are essential learning tools for preschool children.
 Blocks provide unstructured, open-ended play opportunities.
 Children love to play with blocks, and research has found that:

 Children learn math, language, and science through playing with blocks

 Children reach academic standards with the help of blocks